When You Are Seriously Depressed… Suicide Can Seem Like an Option

 More than that, research is beginning to show that the rapid pharmacologic benefit is just one part of why RESTORE works so well.
 Equally important to the rapid recovery of critical neural connections is the profound transformational experience that can occur during an infusion.
 Patients often describe it as the most significant experience that they have ever had.
 Many say the experience was key to letting go of past issues and giving them a new perspective on life, making it more meaningful, brighter and allowing them enjoy living again.

-If you suffer from depression, anxiety or chronic pain and have not found relief with other treatments, including standard ketamine infusions, then RESTORE may be an option for you.
+If you suffer from depression, anxiety or chronic pain and have not found relief with other treatments, including the ketamine nasal spray (Spravato) and simple ketamine infusions, then RESTORE may be an option for you.